jschmidt1-godaddy/workshop-web-apis/README.md

 telnet icanhazdadjoke.com 80
 GET /
 ```
-results in a 400 status "Bad Request"
+results in the server terminating the session

 #### cURL and HTTPS
 Let's switch to curl, the most common http client there is.
 It is probably already installed on your command line.
 Let's request a dad joke with curl and we will tell curl to be verbose so we can see the headers and more.